Texas running back Jonathan Gray celebrates after scoring a touchdown in the fourth quarter.

-Texas went up by two scores after a five-yard touchdown run by Gray and a 61-yard touchdown pass from Ash to Davis.
+Texas went up by two scores after a 5-yard touchdown run by Gray and a 61-yard touchdown pass from Ash to Davis.
 In the second quarter, Ash hit Barrett Matthews for a three-yard touchdown on the tight end’s first reception of the season.

 The biggest play the defense allowed was a 23-yard pass from Jantz to Chris Young.
-Cornerback Carrington Byndom caught his third interception of the season and Josh Turner also had one at the end of the game.
+Corner back Carrington Byndom caught his third interception of the season and Josh Turner also had one at the end of the game.
 Defensive end Alex Okafor had nine tackles.

-Nick Jordan replaced Anthony Fera at kicker and scored a 37-yard field goal for the only points of the third quarter.
+Kicker Nick Jordan replaced Anthony Fera at kicker and scored a 37-yard field goal for the only points of the third quarter.
 With the help of the field position gained after an incredible 38-yard catch by Jaxon Shipley that deflected off Iowa State’s cornerback, Gray scored his second touchdown of the game on a 13-yard run.
-Jordan concluded scoring in the game with a 25-yard field goal with 1:23 left in the fourth quarter.
+Jordan concluded scoring in the game with a 25-yard field goal with 1:23 left in the game.

 Texas now holds a four-game winning streak heading into its bye week.
 This game was more than just getting Texas its eighth win.

-“We really needed to win this game, not only for us but for [Royal],” Shipley said.
+“We really needed to win this game, not only for us but for him,” Shipley said.
 “We needed to dedicate this game to him and I think that played a key part and really motivated us.”